slatedocs/slate/source/index.md

 		<tr>
 			<td>Transaction Identifier</td>
 			<td>tid</td>
 			<td>Merchant unique identifier for the transaction. eDNA assigns an internal ID if none provided.
-The transqaction ID must be encoded as a string (e.g. "tid":"123455").
+The transaction ID must be encoded as a string (e.g. "tid":"123455").
 The maximum length is 40 characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>
 			<td>Affiliate ID</td>
 			<td>aflid</td>
-			<td>The affiliate ID associatec with this transaction.
+			<td>The affiliate ID associated with this transaction.
 Encoded as a string</td>
 			<td>No</td>
 		</tr>
 		<tr>